redcatphp/templix/README.md

 - track
 - wbr

- You can found how the self-closed implemation is done by taking a look at "*Wild\\Templix\\MarkupHtml5*" namespace in "*surikat/php/Wild/Templix/MarkupHtml5*" directory.Markup Object Methods
+ You can found how the self-closed implemation is done by taking a look at "*Wild\\Templix\\MarkupHtml5*" namespace in "*surikat/php/Wild/Templix/MarkupHtml5*" directory.

+Markup Object Methods
 ---------------------

  Markups object will be called node in following documtentation.